donPuerto/nuxt3-primevue3-crm-project/PROGRESSREPORT.md

 - Very Frustrating, still the same problem, nuxt eslint and auto code formatting
 - Looks good today, was able to render Sidebar and Toolbar
 - But need to dissect Apollo Theme, and overhaul into my own preference
+- Pending: @antuf/eslint-config not working into my setup

 Sunday 17/09/2023